darintern/tinderClone/README.md

 Aug, 6, 2019  ------ Plan for today is to refactor, bug fixes and real time update feature.

 Aug, 7, 2019  ------ Plan for today is to make pagination in inbox and chat scenes, group messages by date and begining of people nearby me.
 A lot of stuff to do, so let's get started.

+Aug, 8, 2019  ------ Plan for today is to make people nearby me scene and fix some bugs.